 Route planning: We are already familiar with this service from navigation systems, but a more advanced incarnation could integrate all modes of transport, rather than optimizing the route for just one (such as the car).

 An integrated, multimodal navigator could supply motorists with recommendations, such as the fastest route to their destination and whether to park as close as possible to the destination or to park further away then take a bus, train or bicycle (Pflügler et al. 2016, p.
 204).
 It should also provide information about the punctuality and/or predicted availability of the different transport modes.
-End customers could be supplied with apps by the technology providers themselves or offered to B2B customers via interfaces.
+End customers could be supplied with an app by the technology providers themselves or it could be offered to B2B customers via interfaces.

-California has already implemented a smart parking solution which shows users the parking situation at their destination in real time via a smartphone application.
+California has already implemented a smart parking solution that shows users the parking situation at their destination in real time via a smartphone application.
 Prices are also adjusted in real time depending on demand.
 The more popular an area is, the more expensive the parking space becomes.
 This, in turn, affects the travel behavior of users.
-The system relies information being made available in real time.
+The system relies on information being made available in real time.
 The more expensive parking becomes, the more worthwhile it is to switch to an alternative mode of transport.
 This can help reduce traffic volumes.
-In California, the app has already reduced waiting times for a parking space by 43%, and driving distances by 30%, by eliminating the need to drive around looking for a parking space.
-If you still opt to drive, upon arriving at a parking space motorists can use a convenient app to pay for it (Oliver Wyman 2016, p.
+In California, the app has already reduced waiting times for a parking space by 43% and driving distances by 30%, by eliminating the need to drive around looking for a parking space.
+If they still opt to drive, upon arriving at a parking space motorists can use a convenient app to pay for it (Oliver Wyman 2016, p.
 7).
 In the future, the car itself could do this automatically.